Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Ice Cream Bus

 Junji Ito’s stories often begin in normalcy.
-We don’t start with a dramatic backstory or by introducing an antagonist.
-Instead, his stories begin in the most mundane places.
-We watch characters going to school, falling in love or having to go to the hospital.
-It’s here in these normal, mundane settings that Junji Ito slowly introduces his horror elements.
+They don’t open with a dramatic backstory or by introducing an antagonist.
+Instead, they start in the most mundane places.
+We watch characters go to school, fall in love, or visit the hospital.
+It is in these ordinary settings that Ito slowly introduces the horror.

-The same is true for the horror themselves.
-In many stories, Junji Ito’s horror comes from the most mundane places or is caused by mundane objects: musical records, laughter, hair and even concepts such as spirals.
+The same is true of the horror itself.
+In many stories, the threat emerges from mundane places or is triggered by everyday objects: records, laughter, hair, and even concepts such as spirals.

-Many of his stories feature normal or ordinary fears such as the unknown depths of the ocean, claustrophobia, being watched, a sweaty, dirty mattress or holes in a wall.
-Yet, Ito drives them up a notch.
-He twists them into something irrational and surreal, blows them up and turns them into crazy phobias.
-At the essence, though, those are often fears or thoughts that plague many of us.
+Many of his stories center on ordinary fears: the unknown depths of the ocean, claustrophobia, being watched, a sweaty, dirty mattress, or holes in a wall.
+Ito takes these anxieties up a notch.
+He twists them into something irrational and surreal, magnifies them, and turns them into phobias.
+At their core, though, they are fears many of us share.

-It’s this that makes Junji Ito’s work so special and unique.
-This contrast between the mundane and the horrors he conjures.
+This contrast between the mundane and the horrors he conjures is what makes his work feel so distinctive.
 We see it most in his characters.
-Their mundane, almost expressionless faces get twisted and turned into masks of terror with over-exaggerated details that are barely resembling them.
-It’s almost as if not only the story but also his characters get warped into something entirely different, something horrible.
+Their almost expressionless faces are twisted into masks of terror, with exaggerated features that barely resemble themselves.
+It is as if not only the story but also the characters are warped into something entirely different, something horrifying.

-There are also some stories by Junji Ito that are grounded in reality.
-A great example is The Bully, which serves to be one of his most realistic, but also most terrifying, works.
+There are also stories grounded in reality.
+A great example is The Bully, one of his most realistic and most terrifying works.

 Characters